Aymz96/First_Terraform/README.md

 - In the NodeSampleApp_tf repo theres a packer.json file which has been used to develop an AMI in order to launch the AWS instance.

+###### Notice:
+If you haven't already, please go to the NodeSampleApp_tf repository follow the steps before continuing to Terraform or clone the repo from here: `git clone git@github.com:Aymz96/NodeSampleApp_tf.git`

 ### Prerequisites
 - In order to run the NodeSampleApp_tf on the EC2 cloud you must ensure you have the following below: